Masihan317/CS526-Project/README.md

 - **Filter Tasks by Category**: Users can filter the tasks that appear on the home page with a list of filters on the sidebar on the left.
 - **Toggle Task Completeness**: Users can click on the `Complete/Incomplete` button on the page to toggle the completeness state of the task.
 (A complete task will be marked incomplete, and vice versa).
 - **Responsive View**: The application is responsive and will adjust the UI for a better user experience on mobile and smaller screens.
 The number of cards shown and the position of the sidebar moves accordingly.
+- **Loading State**: The main page displays a spinner when the page is loading for a better user experience.

 ## Tech Stack
 - Frontend: Vite, React, React Bootstrap